 At the ridge, field cut the uphill end of the rake trim 2" back from the center line of the ridge.
-Bend or notch the rake trim's lip to clear the top flange of the end dam.

 At a high eave transition, field cut the end of the rake trim as required for a weathertight joint with the adjacent construction.